waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategy for Primary Goal (Defeat Gym Leader Chuck)
+- Battle started at Turn 7161.
 - Observation: Chuck uses Fighting-type Pokémon (Primeape Lv27, Poliwrath Lv30).
 - Team Assets: KIMCHI (Poison resists Fighting), Blarney (Sudowoodo).
 - Note: Poliwrath is Water/Fighting.
 GNEISS and Calcifer are weak to Water.
 - Plan: Train KIMCHI to Lv21+ for evolution into Gloom.
 Use Sleep Powder and Grass moves against Poliwrath.
 KIMCHI reached Lv18 at Turn 7171 and learned Sleep Powder.
-- Battle Status (Turn #7199): Primeape defeated.
+- Battle Status (Turn #7201): Primeape defeated.
 Poliwrath is awake and used Surf.
 KIMCHI (Lv18) is at 12/45 HP.
 Strategy: Use SLEEP POWDER to neutralize Poliwrath, then switch to a stronger attacker.
 If KIMCHI faints, send in GNEISS or Calcifer.

 # Tile Mechanics
 - FLOOR: Traversable.